xpqz/dyalog-docs/object-reference/docs/properties/uppercase.md

 ```

-In Dyalog APL Version 6, property names were always reported in upper case.
+In Dyalog v6, property names were always reported in upper case.
 This was changed in Version 7.
-The UpperCase property is provided to enable applications developed prior to Dyalog APL/W Version 7 to function with minimal alteration.
+The UpperCase property is provided to enable applications developed prior to Dyalog v7 to function with minimal alteration.